Virginia Tech® home

 Family and Consumer Sciences (FCS) programming is driven by the needs of the community--identified by county residents.
 Our FCS Extension Educators work closely with families--in their community, workplace and home--and with the professionals that serve them.

-Pegi Wright is the FCS Extension Agent in Caroline and King George County.
+Pegi Wright is the FCS Extension Agent in Caroline and King George counties.
 To learn more, click on the links below or contact (540) 775-3062 / (804) 633-6550 or lvwright@vt.edu.

 "There is no doubt that it is around the family and the home that all the greatest virtues, the most dominating virtues of human society, are created, strengthened and maintained."
 Winston Churchill